Child Custody Attorney in Jacksonville, Orange Park and Daytona Beach

 In order to legally relocate a child while within the confines of a time sharing arrangement, the parent desiring relocation must either obtain a written agreement from the other parent, or serve a Petition to Relocate giving the other parent 20 days to object.
 When filing a Petition to Relocate, the petitioner must prove that moving the child is within the child’s best interest, not just theirs.

-Child Custody Attorney in Jacksonville and Orange Park, Florida
+Child Custody Attorney in Jacksonville, Orange Park and Daytona Beach, Florida

 Fighting for custody of your child can feel like an uphill battle.
 You will need a compassionate, yet assertive child custody attorney.